5839-Eastern-Tech-Robotics/5839B-High-Stakes-Notebook/entries/First-Steps/3d-design-software.typ

 )
 Before any models for possible drive trains or new odometry sensors can be made a decision on what software to use is necessary.
 In the previous season we adpoted Autodesk inventor.
 There exists 3 main options other then inventor for vex which include Solid Works, Fusion 360, and Onshape.
 Each has a variety of favorable aspects to be considered when choosing.

-The best way to comapre these is through a decision matrix of various aspects of each
+The best way to compare these is through a decision matrix of various aspects of each

 #decision-matrix(
   properties: (